seanmisra/angular-coding-exercises/README.md

 13) Implement a custom pipe with PipeTransform
 14) Demonstrate a routing guard with CanActivate
 15) Demonstrate usage of rxjs operators pipe and map (ideally together)
+16) Create a typeahead input that uses the rxjs operators debounceTime and distinctUntilChanged

 Commits correspond to each exercise